maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 To examine original tweets only, we start by filtering away all the tweets that are "retweets."

+At the top right corner of the R Studios interface, you will find your R "Global Environment" containing the dataframe *sesamestreet\_data*.
+By clicking the dataframe, you will be able to view the rows and columns containing your twitter data.
+Looking to the column is\_retweet, you will see that this column indicates whether a tweet is a retweet by the values TRUE or FALSE.

-Viewing the data *sesamestreet\_data* in the Global Environment, you see that the column is\_retweet indicates whether a tweet is a retweet by the values TRUE or FALSE.
-You are therefore able to use the `filter`-function to retain all rows stating that the tweet is not a retweet.
+Going back to your R Markdown, you are now able to use the `filter`-function to retain all rows stating that the tweet is not a retweet.
 You then arrange the remaining tweets by the tweets’ favorite count which is found in the favorite\_count column.